OpenTouryoProject/OpenTouryoTemplates/README.md

 ﻿# OpenTouryo
 *OpenTouryo* is an application framework for .NET Framework which was developed using the accumulated know-how with a long track record in .NET application development.

 You can see what OpenTouryo is according to template-base.
 Further, you can create the "project template" using proper version of Visual Studio.
 Tutorial will be helpful to you for customizing template-base!

-For more information, please refer to the Readme in each root_VS20XX folder.
+- For more information, please refer to the Readme in each root_VS20XX folder.
+- Click [here](Readme.ja.md) for Japanese version of this file.

 ## contents